marcuslavagnole/personal_website/content/publication/journal-article/revstat_20_1.md

 date: "2019-12-01T00:00:00Z"
 #doi: "10.1353/eco.2020.0009"

-abstract: This paper provides a flexible methodology for the class of finite mixture of regressions with scale mixture of skew-normal errors (SMSN-FMRM), relaxing the constraints imposed by the authors during the estimation process.
+abstract: This paper provides a flexible methodology for the class of finite mixture of regressions with scale mixture of skew-normal errors (SMSN-FMRM), relaxing the constraints imposed by Zeller, C.B. and Cabral, C.R.B. and Lachos, V.H.(2016) during the estimation process.
 Based on the data augmentation principle and Markov chain Monte Carlo (MCMC) algorithms, a Bayesian inference procedure is developed.
 A simulation study is implemented in order to understand the possible effects caused by the restrictions and an example with a well known dataset illustrates the performance of the proposed methods.

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;